merjos369/KOB-address-verification/README.md

   4. If credential has been revoked by the authority?

-  These do not depend upon a person's expertise who issues the credential, instead they are cryptographically protected using algorithms which aren't easy to forge.
+  In case of SSI, these do not depend upon a issuer's expertise , instead they are cryptographically protected using algorithms which aren't easy to forge (or other verification mechanisms like email and phone number verification).
 It is mandatory to perform cryptocalculations to prove the attributes.
 Considerable amount of time can be saved when personal investigation is replaced by legitimate documents.

+Below is a demo of how verification can be performed:

+Steps:

+1. Installing a wallet (android application) in mobile device and complete the setting up steps.
+2. In a browser, give address to get a address verifiable credential.(?)
+3. Once address is verified, issuing service issues address credential.

+Thus the credential provided is verified and another credential is issued based on it-helps eliminate correlation.

 ## Contributors: